clintharris/IDBSideSync/README.md

 Yes.
 You can pass a sidesync'ed object store to idb's `wrap()` function.
 Since `IDBSideSync` works as an invisible Proxy, idb won't know the difference.

+### Q: Why does it add `IDBSideSync_*` object stores to my app's IndexedDB database?

+IDBSideSync uses these stores to record all of the change operations (operation log entries) and keep track of internal things like information about how to sync with any remote storage services your app sets up (e.g., Google Drive).

+These object stores need to live in your application's database so that the library can easily read and write to your app's object stores.
+More specifically, IDBSideSync needs to be able to include both its own stores _and_ your app's stores in the same IndexedDB transactions; this can only be done if the stores are in the same database.

 # Contributing

 Want to submit a PR for adding a new feature or bugfix?
 Or maybe you just want to create a new fork that demonstrates an issue?
 Do all this and more with just a few clicks using the amazing Contrib-o-matic™️ process (_actual clicks and results may vary_):